 Disadvantages:

 - In case of disaster, the backup since the last differential can be restored.
-Thus being more precise, but restoration is slower than when using FULL backups
+Thus being more precise, but restoration is slower than when using full backups

-Also, in case of using SSMS (SQL Server Management Studio) to do this type of backup, it is possible to use scripts.
+Also, in the case of using SSMS (SQL Server Management Studio) to do this type of backup, it is possible to use scripts.

 -- First, we create a full database backup BACKUP DATABASE master TO master_1 WITH INIT; GO

-After a time we decide to do a DIFFERENTIAL backup and for that purpose we use the following script
+After a time we decide to do a differential backup and for that purpose we use the following script:

--- Creates a differential database backup, appending the differential backup -- to the backup device which contains the FULL database backup BACKUP DATABASE master TO master_1 WITH DIFFERENTIAL; GO
+-- Creates a differential database backup, -- Appending the differential backup to the backup device which contains the FULL database backup BACKUP DATABASE master TO master_1 WITH DIFFERENTIAL; GO

 The general syntax of this script is: